-Sheppard Mullin Richter & Hampton LLP will pass upon certain legal matters on our behalf.
-Joseph E. Nida, a partner of Sheppard Mullin Richter & Hampton LLP, is our corporate secretary.
+The validity of the shares being offered hereby will be passed upon for us by Sheppard Mullin Richter & Hampton LLP.
+Joseph E. Nida, a partner of Sheppard Mullin Richter & Hampton LLP, is our corporate Secretary.
 Mr. Nida owns 7,360 shares of our common stock, and he and his former partners of Nida & Maloney LLP have an option from us to acquire 7,100 shares of our common stock.
 Alston & Bird LLP will pass upon certain legal matters on behalf of the underwriters.